Abhiroopks/SlimeMoldSim/README.md

 # Implementing and visualizing slime mold algorithm

-This tool is a fun
+This tool allows you to draw your own maze, specify start and end points, and simulate the slime mold algorithm.

 ```
 usage: SlimeMold.py [-h] [--custom | --example] [--videoname VIDEONAME] [--framerate FRAMERATE] [--rounds ROUNDS]